osisoft/PI-Adapter/V1/Configuration/Logging configuration.md

 ## Logging schema

-The full schema definition for the logging configuration is in the component specific logging file: _AdapterName_Logging_schema.json_, _OmfEgress_Logging_schema.json_, or _System_Logging_schema.json_ located in one of the folders listed below:
+The full schema definition for the logging configuration is in the component specific logging file: `AdapterName_Logging_schema.json`, `OmfEgress_Logging_schema.json`, or `System_Logging_schema.json` file located in one of the following folders:

-Windows: *%ProgramFiles%\OSIsoft\Adapters\AdapterName\Schemas*
+Windows: `%ProgramFiles%\OSIsoft\Adapters\AdapterName\Schemas`

-Linux: */opt/OSIsoft/Adapters/AdapterName/Schemas*
+Linux: `/opt/OSIsoft/Adapters/AdapterName/Schemas`

 ## Logging parameters